 - What sorts of issues do we frequently avoid?

 It is crucial to make sure this is a constructive and calm conversation.
 If conflict ensues, wait for your marriage counsellor to assist you with communication during your first appointment.
-Therapists are trained to guide these difficult conversations.
-They will help you learn about your different communication styles, which will improve the way you communicate with each other over time.
+Couples therapists are trained to guide these difficult conversations.
+A couples counsellor will help you learn about your different communication styles, which will improve the way you communicate with each other over time.

 Tip 4: Consider Confiding In A Friend

 Although not essential, it might be helpful to confide in a close friend or family member about marriage counselling if you feel like you need additional support.
 Having another person that you can openly talk to, other than a therapist during couples counselling, is important for mental health.
 Often this is less about receiving advice and more about forming healthy relationships with friends/family, outside of your marriage.
 However, remember that this is not an excuse to gossip about your relationship or to disrespect your partner’s privacy.

 Tip 5: Prepare to Take Risks

 As mentioned, for marriage counselling to effectively help your relationship, a lot of work is required from both you and your spouse.
 This might push you out of your comfort zone.
 You will need to open up emotionally, implement positive changes in your marriage and work on yourself all at once.
 This will oftentimes go against your natural instincts and is probably going to be overwhelming at times.
 You should take some time now to realise that taking these risks are essential for making progress in your marriage.

 Tip 6: Practice Self Care